All GLP-1 medications from licensed 503A pharmacies Browse Products

 Expected Weight Loss at 12 Months

-Since compounded semaglutide uses the same active ingredient, results should theoretically be comparable to brand-name semaglutide when dosed equivalently.
-Based on clinical trial data for semaglutide and real-world compounded prescribing experience:
+Since compounded semaglutide uses the prescribed active pharmaceutical ingredient, results should theoretically be comparable to brand-name semaglutide when dosed equivalently.
+Based on clinical trial data for semaglutide and real-world compounded prescribing experience: For a complete cost breakdown, see our compare semaglutide prices.
+For a complete cost breakdown, see our affordable GLP-1 options.

 Month-by-Month Timeline